stefanonepa/vuejs-webpack-express/README.md

   - State preserving compilation error overlay
   - Lint-on-save with ESLint
   - Source maps
+  - Proxy of the minimalist express api

 - `npm run build`: Production ready build.
   - JavaScript minified with [UglifyJS](https://github.com/mishoo/UglifyJS2).
   - HTML minified with [html-minifier](https://github.com/kangax/html-minifier).
   - CSS across all components extracted into a single file and minified with [cssnano](https://github.com/ben-eb/cssnano).
   - All static assets compiled with version hashes for efficient long-term caching, and a production `index.html` is auto-generated with proper URLs to these generated assets.
+  - All compiled files are copied in publish/static folder who is publish by the default express api

 - `npm run unit`: Unit tests run in PhantomJS with [Karma](http://karma-runner.github.io/0.13/index.html) + [Mocha](http://mochajs.org/) + [karma-webpack](https://github.com/webpack/karma-webpack).
   - Supports ES2015 in test files.